ntoylker/Systems-Modelling-And-Simulation/README.md

 **Technologies and Tools Used:**
 - MATLAB & Simulink for simulations
-- Bash/Shell scripts for automation and data handling
 - Linear system modeling, Least Squares estimation, real-time projection methods